Quantifying the unextendibility of entanglement: Preliminaries

-A generalized divergence $\mathbf{D}$ is faithful if the inequality $\mathbf{D}(\rho_A\|\rho_A) \leq 0$ holds for an arbitrary state~$\rho_A$, and it is strongly faithful if $\mathbf{D}(\rho_A\|\sigma_A) = 0$ if and only if $\rho_A=\sigma_A$.
+We then call a generalized divergence $\mathbf{D}$ faithful if $\mathbf{D}(\rho_A\|\sigma_A) =0$ if and only if $\rho_A=\sigma_A$.
 Examples of interest are the quantum relative entropy \cite{Ume62}, the Petz-R\'{e}nyi relative entropies~\cite{petz1986quasi}, the sandwiched R\'{e}nyi relative entropies~\cite{muller2013quantum,wilde2014strong}, and the geometric R\'{e}nyi relative entropies~\cite{matsumoto2015,Fang2019a}.
-In the following, we recall the definition of these entropies.
+Let us recall the definitions of these relative entropies.
+The Petz--R\'enyi relative entropy is defined for $\alpha\in(0,1)\cup(1,\infty)$ as follows: